-Maui packs more natural beauty and landscapes onto one island than you can possibly imagine.
+Maui packs more natural beauty onto one island than you can possibly imagine.
 There are so many great places to see that you won’t be able to fit everything into one trip!
-Makena Beach State Park is one of those attractions that every first-time Hawaii visitor needs to experience.
-With beaches, a dormant volcano, and plenty of fun to be had, this is a great place to spend a day with the family!
-Go download our free Vacation Guide to discover other can’t-miss attractions around the beautiful island of Maui!
+Makena Beach State Park is one of those places that every first-time Hawaii visitor should experience.
+With beautiful beaches, a dormant volcano, and plenty of fun to be had, this is a great place to spend a day with the family.
+Keep reading to learn more about the park and access our free Vacation Guide to discover more can’t-miss attractions on Maui!

 Things to Do at Makena Beach State Park